-From SEMIoTICS Pattern orchestrator's perspective, it is envisioned that the creation and modification of NS could be achieved through the MANO controller Resource Orchestrator northbound interface (RO NBI)[4].
+From SEMIoTICS Pattern orchestrator's perspective, the creation and modification of NS is achieved through the MANO controller Resource Orchestrator northbound interface (RO NBI)[4].
 In the global NFV architectural framework this NBI is reached via the Os-Ma-Nfvo endpoint.